HCL-TECH-SOFTWARE/digital-experience/docs/containerization/cw_containerdbtransfer_ibm_db2.md

 2. IBM DB2 is installed on an on-premises server with a DNS hostname that is available to the HCL Digital Experience 9.5 deployed container.

-## Start the HCL Digital Experience 9.5 Container in Docker { .section}
+## Start the HCL Digital Experience 9.5 Container in Docker

 Execute the following command to start the DX 9.5 container: